Reading pathWhy now0%

 • An agent and prompt loadout shaped around the real business workflow

-• Two starter automations installed: Workspace weekly preflight and Weekly memory curation
+• Two starter automations: Workspace weekly preflight and Weekly memory curation

 • A handoff session so the stack is usable immediately, not just documented